 Tecumseh Virtual Academy

-The Tecumseh Virtual Academy (TVA) gives learners the flexibility to learn anywhere, anytime and at their ability level.
-This online learning format provides learners with the opportunity to select from a variety of courses for advanced credit, credit recovery, and summer school.
+The Tecumseh Virtual Academy (TVA) gives students the flexibility to learn anywhere, anytime and at their ability level.
+This online learning format provides students with the opportunity to select from a variety of courses for advanced credit, credit recovery, and summer school.

 Tecumseh Virtual Academy